-Our 10th anniversary celebrations in 2020 were postponed by the pandemic but we continued working online reaching over 200 schools and training 555 teachers despite the challenging circumstances.
-This brings the total state schools reached over ten years to 943.
+Despite the ongoing challenges of the pandemic, in 2021 we continued working online, reaching over 240 schools and training 1,100 teachers in the face of difficult circumstances.
+This brings the total state schools reached over ten years to over 1,100.